-Being the de factor standard extension of course we provide the $\epsilon$ -TEX functionality, but with a few small adaptations.
+Being the de factor standard extension of course we provide the $\varepsilon$ -TEX functionality, but with a few small adaptations.

-- The $\varepsilon$ -TeX functionality is always present and enabled so the prepended asterisk or -etex switch for iniTeX is not needed. - The TEXXeT extension is not present, so the primitives \TeXXeTstate, \beginR, \beginL, \endR and \endL are missing.
-Instead we use the Omega approach to directionality. - Some of the tracing information that is output by $\varepsilon$ -TEX's \tracingassigns and \tracingrestores is not there. - Register management in LuaTEX uses the Aleph model, so the maximum value is 65535 and the implementation uses a flat array instead of the mixed flat&sparse model from $\varepsilon$ -TEX. - When kpathsea is used to find files, LuaTEX uses the ofm file format to search for font metrics.
+- The $\varepsilon$ -TEX functionality is always present and enabled so the prepended asterisk or -etex switch for iniTEX is not needed. - The TEXXeT extension is not present, so the primitives \TeXXeTstate, \beginR, \beginL, \endR and \endL are missing.
+Instead we used the Omega/Aleph approach to directionality as starting point. - Some of the tracing information that is output by $\varepsilon$ - $T_EX's$ \tracingassigns and \tracingrestores is not there. - Register management in LuaTEX uses the Omega/Aleph model, so the maximum value is 65535 and the implementation uses a flat array instead of the mixed flat & sparse model from $\varepsilon$ -TEX. - When kpathsea is used to find files, LuaTEX uses the ofm file format to search for font metrics.
 In turn, this means that LuaTEX looks at the OFMFONTS configuration variable (like Omega and Aleph) instead of TFMFONTS (like TEX and pdfTEX).
 Likewise for virtual fonts (LuaTEX uses the variable OVFFONTS instead of VFFONTS).